-When first reading the caption ‘Inspired by a True Story’ a horror aficionado invariably recoils.
+When first reading the caption ‘Inspired by a True Story’ I invariably recoil.
 Do we have on our hands another Texas Chainsaw Massacre replica trying to emulate the success of that franchise?
-Or perhaps this is just another torture-porn outing with a series of advents so loosely resembling the original crime its entire story is nothing more than a fictitious construct?
+Or perhaps this is just another torture-porn outing with a series of events so loosely resembling the original crime its entire story is nothing more than a fictitious construct?
 Initially, that was my first impression of Borderland … a sordid tale set on the fringe of

 Next, we cut to the main-players and inevitable future victims of the blood-cult: Ed, Phil, and Henry – three arrogant and ambitious American’s celebrating graduation.
 The boys have decided that before college they’re going experience freedom and liberty as defined by those living south of the border.
 At first reluctant, Ed joins his friends and we are then treated to their adventures with alcohol, drugs, and sex.
 But this is no teeny-bopper outing where dim-witted adolescents are fodder for embarrassing lines and actions; I found the characters innocence and naivety to be genuine.
 When the subsequent abduction of Phil takes place, the tension becomes palpable.